 The SEIS is a public process conducted pursuant to the National Environmental Policy Act (NEPA), which includes the following opportunities for public participation:

-- Scoping: The BLM provided a 30-day scoping period during which the public could submit comments identifying key issues for the agency to address in the SEIS process during the summer of 2022.
+• Scoping: The BLM provided a 30-day scoping period during which the public could submit comments identifying key issues for the agency to address in the SEIS process during the summer of 2022.
 WW engaged our membership and submitted formal comments at this stage.

-- Draft SEIS: The BLM released a Draft SEIS for public review and comment in the fall of 2024.
+• Draft SEIS: The BLM released a Draft SEIS for public review and comment in the fall of 2024.
 It included the agency’s analysis of potential oil and gas impacts on resources such as wildlife, water and climate, and alternatives for opening and closing public lands to oil and gas leasing.
 During the 90-day public comment period, WW rallied our members, partner organizations, elected officials, business owners, and agricultural producers to come together and advocate for a unifying voice for western Colorado’s BLM lands – one that scales up conservation and scales down climate impacts.

-Why the SEIS matters to Western Coloradans
+Why this BLM Decision Matters to Western Coloradans

-The SEIS planning area, which includes the entire Grand Junction and Colorado River Valley field offices, includes 1.5 million acres of public land and 2 million acres of federal minerals in western Colorado.
+The SEIS planning area, which spans the entire Grand Junction and Colorado River Valley field offices, includes 1.5 million acres of public land and 2 million acres of federal minerals in western Colorado.
 This region contains some of our state’s most important wildlife habitat, treasured recreation areas, wildlands that should be protected for future generations, critical water resources, famed Colorado scenery, and Indigenous cultural sites.

 Beyond the on-the-ground values of these public lands, oil and gas development is a major driver of climate change that is already impacting our communities, agriculture, water, wildlife, and way of life.
 The SEIS is an opportunity for the BLM to take a hard look at the climate impacts of oil and gas drilling and make decisions to minimize and mitigate those impacts, including severe drought and massive wildfires, for the benefit of Colorado’s future.